logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-sap-applications/troubleshooting-sap/testarchitect-fails-to-interact-with-child-window-number-3-of-an-sap-application/_index.md

 weight: 3
 aliases:
     - /TA_Automation/Topics/aut_SAP_unable_interact_3_window.html
+keywords: TestArchitect fails to interact with child window number 3 of an SAP application.
 ---
-keyword: TestArchitect fails to interact with child window number 3 of an SAP application.
----

-# TestArchitect fails to interact with child window number 3 of an SAP application.

 Describes the workaround solution for user work through the child window number 3 of an SAP application.